PhilT/minit/README.md

 It will ignore files that don't exist.
 It will only include files once.

-It's less than 50 lines of code (and no, it's not forced)
+It's about 50 lines of code.

 Usage
 ====================================